 It seems that in all probability the Church existed here in Saxon times.
-The ancient font which is in use today may possibly be Saxon and is thought to be part of the original church.
-Amongst the clergy the earliest recorded is Ernald who was chaplain in 1191 and Richard, son of Robert who was Rector about 1228.
+The ancient font which is in use today is Norman and is thought to be part of the original church.
+Amongst the clergy the earliest recorded is Ernald who was chaplain in 1191.
 A list of all the clergy right up to the present day is displayed in the porch of the church.
-Other interesting facts are that in 1277 Roger de Meulanm Bishop of Lichfield ordained a vicarage and in 1291, the church was estimated to be worth £10 per annum!

-Further information about Huyton can be found on our wiki listing
+Further information about the history of Huyton Parish Church can be found on the ARK (archive resource for Knowsley) website.